GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A framework can provide 90% of the features we need quickly — giving us a false sense of confidence early in the development cycle — and then be frustratingly hard when it comes to implementing the last 10%.
+> ### By June 1949 people had begun to realize that it was not so easy to get programs right as at one time appeared.
 >
-> ~ *Tony Parisi (software developer)*
+> ~ *Maurice Wilkes*

 ---
 ## 🏎 Quick Facts